 The European Indicator of Language Competence and the European Benchmark of Language Competence initiatives will help European governments to develop language-learning policies and improve national standards.

-In addition, the new Erasmus+ programme will provide young people with the opportunities to participate in exchange programmes for learning new languages.
+In addition, the new Erasmus+ programme will provide young people with the opportunities improve their language skills through learning and training abroad".